whaili/slurm-bridge/docs/quickstart.md

 EOF
 ```

+> [!NOTE]
+>
-**NOTE**: A long lifetime is used as `slurm-bridge` does not automatically
+> A long lifetime is used as `slurm-bridge` does not automatically restart when
-restart when the secret is refreshed.
-This is a limitation that will be
+> the secret is refreshed.
+This is a limitation that will be addressed in a
-addressed in a subsequent release.
+> subsequent release.

 When running Slurm on baremetal: